patrickfust/documentation-generator/README.md

 ## Idea of the Documentation Generator

-The basic idea of the Documentation Generator is one place to have the model and then generate and distribute documentation to different places.
+The basic idea of the Documentation Generator is one place to have a single model and then generate and distribute documentation into different places.

 Each `Generator` generates something and a `Destination` can send the output to somewhere.